 For the online segment of these programs, students may access course readings, lectures and other materials through a school's website and submit finished assignments the same way.
 Communication with faculty and other students takes place in online forums and by e-mail or phone.
 Students are required to have a relatively new Windows or Mac personal computer and broadband Internet access to participate in an online program.
 Schools may use a course management system, such as Moodle or Blackboard.

 Many master's degree programs in general counseling are structured as a broad list of required courses, rather than as a set of core courses and a set of electives as in other master's programs.

 Students examine major theories of counseling and their applications in real world settings.
-In the process of engaging the theory, students begin developing their own theoretical and practical orientation to counseling.
+Students are encouraged to personally integrate and synthesize the theories and develop their own theoretical and practical orientation to counseling.